-Your roof doesn’t immediately start leaking if it’s missing a shingle.
-Sometimes it can take a while for enough water to seep through the underlayers.
-Only once it seeps through will you notice leaks inside your home.
+Your roof doesn’t immediately start leaking if it’s missing one shingle, but missing shingles can create compounding problems since the underlay of your roof isn’t mean to be exposed to the elements.
+It can take time for enough water to seep through the underlayers, but once it does, you’ll notice leaks inside your home.
 Other times, your roof may not actually experience a leak.
-It all depends on the types of shingles, how they were installed, and which one is missing.
+It all depends on the types of shingles, how they were installed, and which ones are missing.

 Like a single missing shingle, damaged shingles lead to problems.
-From nicks and cracks to chips and full breaks, damaged shingles are likely to worsen with winter weather.
-All it takes is a few days of deeply cold weather – and maybe some wind and a couple of feet of snow – for an already-compromised shingle to break, crack, or chip further.
+From nicks and cracks to chips and breaks, damaged shingles are likely to worsen with winter weather.
+All it takes is a few days of deeply cold weather, wind and/or snow.
+It’s easiest to get damaged shingles fixed before they lead to a serious issue.

-Fall is also the hardest time to keep gutters clean.
-One windy day can cause a variety of twigs, leaves, and other debris to land in your eavestrough.
-A thorough and well-timed fall eavestrough cleaning helps eliminate potential problems.
+Eavestroughs are part of a healthy roofing system.
+When they’re clogged, water, snow, and ice can all back up on the roof.
+This situation will eventually lead to damages and leaks.
+Fall is the hardest time to keep gutters clean, since one windy day can cause all sorts of debris to land in your eavestrough.
+A thorough and well-timed fall cleaning helps eliminate potential problems.

 For those do-it-yourselfers out there, we do have a few recommended actions to help prepare your roof for the rough winter ahead.